-- The Authority's Cyber Essentials Plus certificate was renewed again in April 2020.
-This certifies that the Authority is assessed as meeting the Cyber Essentials Plus implementation profile and therefore, at the time of testing, our ICT defences were assessed as satisfactory against commodity based cyberattack. - We have implemented the National Cyber Security Centre's Active Cyber Defence programme, which includes protective DNS, email and web site monitoring. - The ICT team are members of the Cyber Security Information Sharing Partnership, which is a joint industry and government initiative set up to allow UK organisations to share cyber threat information in a secure and confidential environment - Cyber security training is available to all staff and is now included in the staff induction pack. - We have implemented Machine Learning based Anti-virus and Network monitoring solutions. - We have implemented a Cyber Incident Response Plan (CIRP)
+• The Authority's Cyber Essentials Plus certificate was renewed again in April 2020.
+This certifies that the Authority is assessed as meeting the Cyber Essentials Plus implementation profile and therefore, at

+- We have implemented the National Cyber Security Centre's Active Cyber Defence programme, which includes protective DNS, email and web site monitoring. - The ICT team are members of the Cyber Security Information Sharing Partnership, which is a joint industry and government initiative set up to allow UK organisations to share cyber threat information in a secure and confidential environment - Cyber security training is available to all staff and is now included in the staff induction pack. - We have implemented Machine Learning based Anti-virus and Network monitoring solutions. - We have implemented a Cyber Incident Response Plan (CIRP)